-WAPA is rebuilding the 12-miles of transmission line as a double-circuit to increase the reliability of the power system in the local area and ensure continued operation of the Colorado-Big Thompson Project facilities.
-This project will replace WAPA's existing 69-kilovolt transmission line and provide a new second 138-kV feed from north of Granby to the pumping plant using some of the existing right of way.
+WAPA recently rebuilt the 12 miles of transmission line as a double circuit to increase the reliability of the power system in the local area and ensure continued operation of the Colorado-Big Thompson Project facilities.
+This project replaced WAPA's existing 69-kilovolt transmission line and provided a new second 138-kV feed from north of Granby to the pumping plant using some of the existing right of way.

 The purpose of this project is to:

 - Provide a second source of power to the area between Grand Lake and Granby before failure of the 69-kV cable located in Alva B. Adams water tunnel (also known as the Adams Tunnel Cable)